dotnet/designs/accepted/2021/statics-in-interfaces/README.md

         //  (TSelf, TInt) ScaledProd(TSelf[] x);
         //  (TSelf, TInt) ScaledProdSum(TSelf[] x, TSelf[] y);
         //  (TSelf, TInt) ScaledProdDiff(TSelf[] x, TSelf[] y);
+        //
+        // These are reduction operations that operate over an array
+        // and so take in a `T[]` and return a `T` that approximates
+        // the result
+        //
+        // Scaled* return values `pr` and `sf` such that `ScaleB(pr, sf)`
+        // approximates the result

         // 9.5
         //  (TSelf, TSelf) AugmentedAddition(TSelf x, TSelf y);
         //  (TSelf, TSelf) AugmentedSubtraction(TSelf x, TSelf y);
         //  (TSelf, TSelf) AugmentedMultiplication(TSelf x, TSelf y);
+        //
+        // These methods perform the operation as if `roundTiesTowardZero`
+        // was active and returns both the correctly rounded result and
+        // the error caused by the rounding.

         // 9.7
         //  TSelf GetPayload(TSelf x);
         //  TSelf SetPayload(TSelf x);
         //  TSelf SetPayloadSignaling(TSelf x);
-    }
+        //
+        // These methods allow getting and setting the payload bits of a NaN }

     public interface INumber<TSelf>